benslack19/benslack19.github.io/_posts/2015-03-15-should-we-mandate-practices-for-student-learning.md

+---
+title: Should we mandate instruction practices that are known to improve student learning?
+categories: education, neuroscience
+---

 This is a summary of a discussion I led through a discussion group.
 This group is called the "STEM Education & Diversity Discussion Group" and it is organized by students and post-docs at UCSD/Salk Institute/Scripps.

 **The subject of discussion was about the implementation of well-studied, if not always well-known, educational practices that can facilitate long-term retention of material.**